[6] The False Prophet of Common Sense

 Why it’s easy to be overconfident in our intuitions

 Every fall semester since I arrived at UC Berkeley, I have taught the introductory class on leadership to incoming MBA students at the Haas School of Business.
 I begin the first day by acknowledging that most of the students already know a lot about leadership.
-In fact, some wonder why they have to take the class at all because so much of what they believe about leadership in organizations seem such obvious common sense.
-I acknowledge these concerns and note that many of the class’s most important themes build on common-sense conclusions, such as:
+In fact, some wonder why they have to take the class at all because so much of what they believe about leadership in organizations seems like obvious common sense.
+I acknowledge these concerns and note that many of the class's most important themes build on common-sense conclusions, such as:

 - Happy workers are productive workers